Hakky54/log-captor/README.md

 # Introduction
 Hey, hello there 👋 Welcome.
-I hope you will like this library ❤️
+I hope you will like this library

 LogCaptor is a library which will enable you to easily capture logging entries for unit and integration testing purposes.

+I have created this library with ❤️ and passion, mostly during evening and night hours.
+If you use my library and want to appreciate the work I have done, please consider to sponsor this project as a way to contribute back to the community.
+There are 3 options available to pick from: [GitHub](https://github.com/sponsors/Hakky54), [Ko-fi](https://ko-fi.com/hakky54) and [Open Collective](https://opencollective.com/hakky54)

 Do you want to capture the console output?
 Please have a look at [ConsoleCaptor](https://github.com/Hakky54/console-captor).